 Mario Schulzke is the founder of IdeaMensch, a community he started to help people bring their ideas to life.
-He is the AVP of Marketing at his alma mater the University of Montana where he also teaches in the business school.
-Before, Mario spent 10 years managing digital strategy teams at ad agencies up and down the West Coast.
+He is also the Chief Marketing Officer at GeniusLink, an intelligent link management platform.
+Prior to that, Mario was the Chief Marketing Officer at the University of Montana, where he continues to teach classes at the business school.
+In his twenties, Mario spent 10 years managing digital strategy teams at ad agencies up and down the West Coast.

 Where did the idea for IdeaMensch come from?